Plants to Try in My Yard

 Twinberry Lonicera involucrata is a fast-growing but long-lived deciduous shrub.
 It will be 5-10 feet tall and 5-8 feet wide.
-There are yellow tubular flowers in mid spring to summer and a black berry that is inedible to humans.
-Somewhat drought tolerant once established, but will do best with moderate summer water.
+There are yellow tubular flowers in mid-spring to summer and a blackberry that is inedible to humans.
+Somewhat drought tolerant once established but will do best with moderate summer water.

 Oregon boxwood Pachistima myrsinites is a tidy, dense evergreen low shrub with lustrous small leaves.
 It will be 1-3 feet tall and 2-4 feet wide.
 It grows in partial shade but will tolerate sun in cool areas and the dry shade under a conifer, once established.

 Red elderberry Sambucus racemes will grow 8-18 feet tall and 8-10 feet wide.
-It tolerates full sun to shade and prefers a moist, loamy, rich soil but is tolerant of dryer conditions and clay soil.
-Blue elderberry (Sambucus nigra spp. cerulea) is a related species that grows twice as large with dark blue fruit for wine, jam, and pie.
+It tolerates full sun to shade and prefers moist, loamy, rich soil but is tolerant of dryer conditions and clay soil.
+Blue elderberry (Sambucus nigra spp. cerulea) is a related species that grow twice as large with dark blue fruit for wine, jam, and pie.

 Western spirea or Douglas’ spirea Spirea douglasii is a deciduous, fast-growing, spreading shrub for moist, sunny areas.
 The plant is 4-6 feet tall and 4-6 feet wide and spreads into thickets via rhizomes.
 It will tolerate sun to partial sure, moist to wet conditions and tolerates clay and gritty soils.
 Will not thrive in dry conditions.
-Shiny leaved spirea or white spirea (Spirea betulifolia var. lucida) has white to pale-pink flowers and can tolerate a drier soil so is useful as a foundation plant or a low hedge.
+Shiny-leaved spirea or white spirea (Spirea betulifolia var. lucida) has white to pale-pink flowers and can tolerate drier soil so is useful as a foundation plant or a low hedge.

 Beargrass Xerophyllum tenax is related to lilies.
-It is a slow-growing, evergreen perennial with luxurious silvery green grasslike leaves.
+It is a slow-growing, evergreen perennial with luxurious silvery-green grasslike leaves.
 It grows 1-5 feet tall and 1-2 feet wide and forms clumps.
 Grows in partial shade to mostly sun.
 Moist, well-drained soil with some supplemental summer water is beneficial.

 Goatsbeard Aruncus dioicus grows 3-6 feet tall and 3-5 feet wide.
-It has large, feathery plumes of tiny creamy white flowers.
+It has large, feathery plumes of tiny creamy-white flowers.
 Grows in partial to full shade and even in sunny spots in the cooler northern areas.
 Not fussy, but thrives in slightly acidic soil rich in organic matter that is kept moist.
 (Attracts butterflies and hummingbirds).